E-cigarette or Vaping Use-Associated Lung Injury (EVALI)

 Guidance for Healthcare Providers

-E-cigarettes only entered the market about a decade ago, and we are still learning the long-term effects.
-With this recent breakout of EVALI, researchers are working hard to learn as much as possible about the illness, its causes, and the most effective treatments.
+E-cigarettes entered the market about twenty years ago, we are still learning the long-term effects.
+Research indicates that there is an ongoing epidemic of EVALI across the United States and it is recommended by the CDC to report all cases of EVALI to your state or local health department.
+Researchers continue to learn as much as possible about EVALI, its causes, and the most effective treatments.